Blazored/TextEditor/README.md

 Or via the Visual Studio package manger.

 ### Setup
-Blazor Server applications will need to include the following CSS and JS files in their `Pages\_Host.cshtml`.
+Blazor Server applications will need to include the following CSS and JS files in their `Pages\_Host.cshtml` (or `Pages/_Layout.cshtml` if using .Net 6).

 In the `head` tag add the following CSS.